• Recipe Index

 Notes

-Substitution: Instead of 1 package of vegetable broth, plus 1 cup of water, you can also use 5 cups of water and two low sodium bouillon cubes.
+For a substitution: Instead of 1 package of vegetable broth plus 1 cup of water, you can also use 5 cups of water and two low-sodium bouillon cubes.

 Add your own private notes